actigraph/CentrePointWebhookDocumentation/README.md

 ## Managing Webhooks

 Webhooks are managed in the [CentrePoint Web Portal](https://studyadmin.actigraphcorp.com) and can be setup by someone with the appropraite roles/permissions.
-Please contact  [ActiGraph](https://www.actigraphcorp.com/support/software/) for assistance.
+Refer to [Managing Webhooks](managing_webhooks.md) for more information.
+Contact  [ActiGraph](https://www.actigraphcorp.com/support/software/) for assistance.

 ## Validating Webhooks